-It gets you out and helps you forget about the stresses of life as its just you and the bike and we you add other people it does so much for your well being.
+It gets you out and helps you forget about the stresses of life as it's just you and the bike and when you add other people it does so much for your well being.

-There is a junior clinic (from 6th October) with sometimes 70 - 80 kids with parents who are having a great time on the bike and 'you will understand that we don't take our selves too seriously, we don't have programs, if you enjoy the sport, you will continue to do it until you are too old not to'.
+There is a junior clinic (starting from 6th October) with sometimes 70 - 80 kids, with parents, who are having a great time on the bike.
+'If you see them, you will understand that we don't take ourselves too seriously and we don't have programs.
+Our philosophy is if you enjoy the sport you will continue to do it until your old age'.

-Spoke about growing up in West Gippsland in a family of 6 who taught each other to ride and remembers falling off many times in his front hard before getting his balance and riding outside of the house.
+Cr Mark Riley spoke about growing up in West Gippsland in a family of 6 who taught each other to ride and he remembers falling off many times in his front yard before getting his balance and riding outside the house.

 A growing city

-An extra 50k people will move into the City of Moreland by 2026 which is creating lots of opportunities for businesses having more people coming to them.
+An extra 50k people will move into the City of Moreland by 2026 which is creating lots of opportunities for businesses to have more people coming to their business.
 This also brings the challenges of an extra 32k motor vehicles or 34 MCG's worth of additional parking space or 70 Brunswick velodromes.
 This involved council spending 450k in developing their Moreland Integrated Transport Strategy (MITS) with it being adopted earlier this year.

-People on foot, people on bikes and other wheeled vehicles that are not motorised (or have no throttle - E Bikes), Public transport followed by the car.
+The priorities are people on foot, people on bikes and other wheeled vehicles that are not motorised (or have no throttle - E Bikes), public transport followed by the car.

-The biggest open space are the road ways being taking up by tarmac and concrete and mostly taken up by cars parking there taking up that valuable public space.
+The biggest open spaces are the road ways being taking up by tarmac and concrete and mostly taken up by cars parking, taking up that valuable public space.
 It's about turning this public space into more community space, this includes temporary bike parking popups outside cafes and businesses.

 Fortunately Moreland has some of the biggest uptake of commuting cycling in the city.
-That these types of rides are really important in supporting these initiatives and all of the stategic directions in getting people out and active, riding and sharing community.
+These types of rides are really important in supporting these initiatives and any other strategies to get people out and active, riding and sharing with community.

 Programs to get people on their bikes

-A great community initiative is a local resident in John St Brunwick who recycles bikes and makes them freely available to borrow by signing in when you wish to to use them.
+A great community initiative is run by a local resident in John St Brunwick who recycles bikes and makes them freely available to borrow by signing in when you wish to use them.

-Also Moreland council is creating programs to get more women and children riding bikes, also with Neighbourly Ride partnering with Brunswick Cycling Club and local businesses, its about everyone working together.
+Moreland council is creating programs to get more women and children riding bikes, also with Neighbourly Ride, Brunswick Cycling Club and local businesses partnering, it's about everyone working together.